Crystal Palace F.C. (1861): Demise of the club

-Until the end of the 1875–76 season players were still showing Crystal Palace as their club of origin for representative matches, but the following season club captain Charles Eastlake Smith was playing for Wanderers F.C..
+Until the end of the 1875–76 season, players were still showing Crystal Palace as their club of origin for representative matches, but the following season club captain Charles Eastlake Smith was appearing for Wanderers F.C.

 It was the loss of a ground for a second time that resulted in the club being disbanded in 1876.
 There was a failed attempt to restart the club in January 1883.
 A team playing under the name "Crystal Palace Rovers" competed against Pilgrims F.C. in Walthamstow.
-The Athletic News match report stated that this was an attempt to revive “the past glories of the old Crystal Palace Club which, in its day, was one of the strongest metropolitan societies, but eventually came to grief owing to a misunderstanding with the Palace authorities about their ground.”
+The Athletic News match report stated that this was an attempt to revive "the past glories of the old Crystal Palace Club which, in its day, was one of the strongest metropolitan societies, but eventually came to grief owing to a misunderstanding with the Palace authorities about their ground."

+Link to present-day club

+The current professional Crystal Palace F.C. claims to be a continuation of the original club, after two club historians asserted a lineage, through the Crystal Palace Company ownership.
+This has led to claims by the club that Crystal Palace should be recognised as the oldest professional football club in the world in existence today.
+This claim has been disputed by other football historians, and also rejected by the Football Association after a detailed review by the National Football Museum.
+The FA told The Times in April 2022: "Amongst those historians, the broad consensus is that there is not a clear, substantial and continuous link from the Crystal Palace club founded in 1861 to that founded in 1905.
+Therefore, we will continue to recognise both the 1861 and 1905 foundation dates of the clubs named Crystal Palace."
+On its website, the Football Association says the Crystal Palace club present when the FA was formed on 26 October 1863 "has no connection with the present Premier League club."

 Colours

 The club gave its colours as blue and white jerseys, with dark blue knickerbockers and stockings.
-Although there is no record of the jersey pattern, the usual pattern in the era was in hoops, unless otherwise stated.
+Although there is no record of the jersey pattern, the usual pattern in the era was in narrow hoops, unless otherwise stated.